voltsparx/ASRFacet-Rb/docs/architecture.md

 This keeps the docs site aligned with the same broader project principle used elsewhere in ASRFacet-Rb: shared state first, focused modules second, and a small bootstrap layer at the edge.

+For maintenance details and exact website asset load order, see `docs/website/README.md`.